ramosipd/azure-service-emulators/README.md

 Each demo contains its own README with setup and usage instructions.
 To get started, navigate to the demo folder and follow the instructions provided.

 ## Prerequisites
+The demos are built and tested using below dependency versions. it may work for other versions that is greater than or equal to the versions below:
-- Node.js 20.x
+- npm 11.2.0
-- Docker Desktop
+- Docker Desktop - Docker version 28.1.1, build 4eba377
-- .NET 8.0 SDK
+- .NET 8.0.408 SDK
-- Azure Functions Core Tools 4.x
+- Azure Functions Core Tools 4.0.7030

 ## Using npm Scripts